Facing disaster, Russian businesses find Kremlin aid lacking

 The Kremlin’s anti-crisis measures reflect both its long-held emphasis on state-controlled companies and a fear of opening state coffers at a time when government revenue is drying up due to a plunge in oil prices and economic slump.

 When President Vladimir Putin ordered most Russians to stay home through April 30 to contain the coronavirus, he said employees must continue to be paid.
-A joke soon went viral online: “Putin walks into a bar and declares: ‘Beer for everyone.
+A joke soon went viral online: “Putin walks into a bar and declares, to the owner’s surprise: ‘Beer for everyone.
 It’s on the house!’”

 Weeks later, the president promised subsidies and loans for private-sector companies to help them pay wages.
 But businesses paralyzed by the lockdowns imposed by the majority of Russia’s 85 regions see the Kremlin’s support as sorely insufficient.